Statue unveiled honoring firefighters killed in Arizona fire

 - Student says Confederate flag theft sparked protests

+The sole survivor of the team was a member stationed elsewhere as a lookout.

+The statue is mounted on a pedestal with the names of the 19 firefighters and depicts a firefighter with a chain saw and other gear as he sizes up a wildfire, Glenn said during a telephone interview.

-Glenn says the design includes facial features of multiple fallen members of the Hotshots because it wouldn’t be proper “to just represent one of the 19.”
+The design includes facial features of multiple fallen members of the Hotshots, Glenn said, explaining “I didn’t feel like it was proper to just represent one of the 19.”